 The course is based on certain fundamental values that we consider essential for a democratic society:

-Equality of all human beings
+- Equality of all human beings

-Recognition of individual freedoms
+- Recognition of individual freedoms

-Appreciation of pluralism and diversity of all kinds
+- Appreciation of pluralism and diversity of all kinds

-Representation of and participation by everyone in the decision-making process
+- Representation of and participation by everyone in the decision-making process

-Use of dialogue and discussion as the primary means to resolve contentious issues.
+- Use of dialogue and discussion as the primary means to resolve contentious issues.